Bob's Cove Track & Nature Walk

-Insider’s tip: Take your swimsuit for a sneaky dip in the lake.
-It’s warm as … honest.
+Insider’s tip: Take your swimsuit for a fresh dip in the lake.

 The track from the carpark leads down through beech forest and manuka groves to the lakeshore.
 Listen out for bellbird, tui and kereru (wood pigeon) and check out the information panels installed by DOC along the way, for informative nuggets about the native bush.

-On the trail along the lake, you’ll pass a historic lime kiln from the 1800s, when the Wakatipu Lime Company quarried limestone from the area.
+On the trail along the lake, you’ll pass a historic lime kiln from the 1800s, when the Whakatipu Lime Company quarried limestone from the area.
 There were once seven kilns, but only one survives.
 The eucalyptus trees nearby were planted to fuel the kilns.
-Limestone quarried from Bobs Cove was used to build the Queenstown Courthouse and the Kawarau Bridge.
+Limestone quarried from Bob's Cove was used to build the Queenstown Courthouse and the Kawarau Bridge.